Brainhack-Proceedings-2015/Hernandez-AMX-DogVest/brainhack-report.md

 # Approach

 We decided to base our design in arduino hardware for its accessibility and broad use.
-The materials are detailed in the \ref{materialstable}.
+The materials are detailed in the Table \ref{materialstable}.

 \begin{table*}[t!]
 \caption{\label{materialstable} Materials and cost.
 The table shows most of the materials used and their approximated cost with a local provider.
 Other materials were used but their cost is negligible.}